Stencyl/stencylpedia/chapter-3/controls.md

 ## Summary

-* Detect key events by creating abstract controls and checking the state those controls.
+* Detect key events by creating abstract controls and checking the state of those controls.
 * Controls let you change the control scheme for your game from one place.